apache/cxf/distribution/src/main/release/samples/jax_rs/search/README.txt

 The demo shows a basic usage of search extension with REST based Web Services using JAX-RS 2.0 (JSR-339).
 The REST server provides the following services:

-A RESTful catalog service is provided on URL http://localhost:9000/catalog.
+A RESTful catalog service is provided on URL http://localhost:9000/jaxrs/catalog A web browser demo is available at: http://localhost:9000/browser

-A HTTP GET request to URL http://localhost:9000/catalog returns all the documents currently stored and managed (in JSON format):
+A HTTP GET request to URL http://localhost:9000/jaxrs/catalog returns all the documents currently stored and managed (in JSON format):

 [